venkateshrongala/website/README.md

+k8s Cluster with Auto Scaling & Auto Healing for a Apache2 Web App

 # Following are the specifications of the lifecycle:
   1. Git workflow should be implemented.
 Since the company follows a monolithic architecture of development, you need to take care of version control.
   2. CodeBuild should be triggered once the commits are made in the master branch.